app-generator/fullstack-flask-react-material-design/README.md

 ## Product Features

-This full-stack app is built using a decoupled architecture, where the **React** Material Desifn frontend communicates with the [Flask](https://palletsprojects.com/p/flask/) backend through secure ajax call.
+This full-stack app is built using a decoupled architecture, where the **React** Material Design frontend communicates with the [Flask](https://palletsprojects.com/p/flask/) backend through secure ajax call.

  - [Flask](https://palletsprojects.com/p/flask/) backend
  - SQLite database, managed by Sequelize ORM.
 A simple Users tabel is provided.